OccupyWallStreet/nycga2/wp-content/plugins/tinymce-advanced/readme.txt

 * Imports the CSS classes from the theme stylesheet and add them to a drop-down list.
 * Support for making and editing tables.
-* In-line css styles.
+* Editing in-line css styles.
 * Advanced list and image dialogs that offer a lot of options.
-* Search and Replace while editing.
+* Search and Replace in the editor.
 * Support for XHTML specific tags and for (div based) layers.

 == Installation ==

-= Manual installation (FTP) =

-1. Download.
-2. Unzip.
-3. Upload to the plugins directory.
-4. Activate the plugin.
-5. Set your preferences at "Settings - TinyMCE Advanced".
-6. Clear your browser cache.
+Best is to install directly from WordPress.
+If manual installation is required, please make sure all of the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the plugin directory.

 == Changelog ==

+= 3.4.5.1 =
+Fixed a bug preventing TinyMCE from importing CSS classes from editor-style.css.

 = 3.4.5 =
 Updated for WordPress 3.3 or later and TinyMCE 3.4.5.